 Potential career paths include jobs involving historical archives, museum collections, the numismatic or antique trades, teaching.

-Candidates should hold a primary degree with a Second Class Honours Grade 1 (or equivalent) in Ancient History, Greek, Latin, Greek & Roman Civilisation or a related discipline.
+Candidates should hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in Ancient History, Greek, Latin, Greek & Roman Civilisation or a related discipline.

-Candidates who hold a primary degree with a Second Class Honours Grade 2 will also be considered subject to the approval of the programme selection committee.
+Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered subject to the approval of the programme selection committee.